karthik/AquaFly-SeawaterGutHealth-Aquaculture-2019/README.md

 To run the analyses, download this repository as a zipped file.
 After decompression, open the R project file (AqFl2_GutHealth.Rproj) in the RStudio and run the R codes directly from the project root directory.
 Versions of R packages for each anaylsis can be found in the session information (*_sessionInfo.txt) under the same folder of R codes.

-Below is the file organization in this repository.
+Below is an overview of the file organization descending to level-3 directories.
 ```
+root
 ├── analysis
 │   ├── code
 │   │   ├── histology.R